FIX Protocol & Liquidity Connectivity

 • Kill switch for volatility events

-7) Latency budgets and performance
+7) Latency Budgets and Performance

 Low latency is not just code.
 It's topology, hosting location, and operational discipline.
 Measure p95 and p99 latency, not only averages.